 Beyond American Stereotypes in International Business

-One of the differences between Americans and Europeans, especially the Germans, French or Dutch, is that Europeans are more cautious and seem to encourage the debate more.
+One of the differences between Americans and Europeans, especially the Germans, French, or Dutch, is that Europeans are more cautious and seem to encourage the debate more.
 It is a way to establish consensus and to consider success and failure.
-Often, a step-by-step engineering approach is applied where obstacles are being discussed at each planned step prior to any execution.
+Often, a step-by-step engineering approach is applied where obstacles are discussed at each planned step before any execution.
 Even expressing serious doubts about successfully overcoming hypothetical obstacles is allowed, if not encouraged, in many European countries.
 American stereotypes in international business of course suggest a different approach: ‘Just do it!’

 American Stereotypes in International Business: The possibilities